 4. Plasma Etching

-Plasma etching is used to ‘roughen’ a surface, on the microscopic scale.
+- Plasma etching is used to ‘roughen’ a surface, on a microscopic scale.
 The surface of the component is etched with a reactive process gas.